hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 where the Krittikas occupy the first place in the list of the Nakshatras.
-We must, therefore, presume that the Vernal equinox coincided with the Krittikas when the Taittiriya vSamhita was compiled.
+We must, therefore, presume that the Vernal equinox coincided with the Krittikas when the Taittiriya Samhita was compiled.
 The Taittiriya Brahmana (i 5, 2, 7) says that the Nakshatras are the houses of Gods and that the Nakshatras of the Devas begin with the Krittikas.
-The Shatapatha Brahmana expressly states that the Sun was to be considered as moving amongst and protecting the Devas, when he turned to the North, in the three seasons, of spring, sum- mer and rains.
-This, therefore, at once fixes the posi- tion of the Krittikas at the beginning of the Devayana or the vernal equinox at the time when these works were compiled.
+The Shatapatha Brahmana expressly states that the Sun was to be considered as moving amongst and protecting the Devas, when he turned to the North, in the three seasons, of spring, summer and rains.
+This, therefore, at once fixes the position of the Krittikas at the beginning of the Devayana or the vernal equinox at the time when these works were compiled.
 The Taittiriya Samhita expressly states that the winter solstice fell in Magha.
-From all these, we conclude that the Krittikas coincided with the Ver- nal equinox when the Taittiriya Samhita was compiled {2350 B.C.)
+From all these, we conclude that the Krittikas coincided with the Vernal equinox when the Taittiriya Samhita was compiled 2350 B.C.

 The passage in the Taittiriya Samhita which states that the winter solstice fell in Magha also refers to the